Cloud-CNC/cura-wasm/README.md

       }
     ],

+    /**
+     * Wether or not to transfer the input STL ArrayBuffer to the worker thread
+     * (Prevents duplicating large amounts of memory but empties the ArrayBuffer
+     * on the main thread preventing other code from using the ArrayBuffer) */
+    transfer: true,

     /*
      * Wether to enable verbose logging (Useful for debugging; allows Cura
      * Engine to directly log to the console)